Windows 7 and higher uses Windows Driver Model (WDM) drivers

 This section describes the use of wdreg/ wdreg_gui on Windows operating systems.

-This section explains how to use the wdreg utility to install the WDM windrvr6.sys driver on Windows, or to install INF files that register Plug-and-Play devices (such as PCI or PCMCIA) to work with this driver on Windows 7/Vista/Server 2008/Server 2003/XP/2000.
+This section explains how to use the wdreg utility to install the WDM windrvr1260.sys driver, or to install INF files that register Plug-and-Play devices (such as PCI) to work with this driver, on Windows.

-You can rename the windrvr6.sys kernel module and modify your device
+You can rename the windrvr1260.sys kernel module and modify your device

 INF file to register with your renamed driver, as explained in